-It sucks that you even have to worry about security.
+It sucks that you even have to worry about security threats.
 It's just sick that there are people who wake up every morning and try to smash the things you're building.

-Your client can't make your code secure.
-Your manager can't.
+Your client can't make your code secure on your behalf.
+Your manager can't do it for you.
 It's all on you.
 So you better know what the hell you're doing.

 - Do you try to follow best practices for security but don't really understand them?